ChenLyu01/Research-Project-5/README.md

 ## Welcome to my Research Project Four

 Here, I have to say that the game engine which I used is Phaser and its URL is [Phaser](http://phaser.io/).
-The link of my previous project is [Research Project Three](https://github.com/ChenLyu01/Research-Project-3).
+The link of my previous project is [Research Project Four](https://github.com/ChenLyu01/Research-Project-4).

-This is also a technical research for [Navigable Video](http://www.06-90.com/final/finalprojectChenLyu.html).
-In this project, I want to increase some special effects to the Navigable Video.
+These are also some technical researches for [Navigable Video](http://www.06-90.com/final/finalprojectChenLyu.html).
+In this project, I want to increase some function of human-computer interaction into the Navigable Video.
+You know, Some members in the audience have critical eyes， they are not watching movies blindly.
 When the audience needs to interact.
-For example, when the plot changes or there is a combination of different plots.
+For example, when the plot changes or there are combination of different plots.
+I think I should do something for them.

 ### Required technology